Double, double toil and trouble; fire burn and cauldron bubble…

 As long as you can ice cupcakes, you can make these boo-tiful ghost cupcakes with no trouble.

-It doesn’t get much easier or much more festive than this candy corn poke cake, and candy corn haters, take a step back!
+It doesn’t get much easier or much more festive than this candy corn poke cake.

-And candy corn, along with a box of white cake mix, the baking ingredients you’ll need to make it, food coloring, sweetened condensed milk, and whipped topping, is all you’ll need for this cake.
+You’ll need candy corn, along with a box of white cake mix.
+Plus, food coloring, sweetened condensed milk, and whipped topping.

 You’ll use the food coloring to make the cake look like candy corn.